Exciting Places in A&H

-The School's faculty and students are involved in a wide variety of dynamic programs and projects.
+The School's faculty and students are involved in a wide variety of dynamic programs, projects, and events.

 The Art Gallery presents exhibitions and public programs on modern and contemporary artists of regional, national, and international significance.
-Visitors to the gallery can view stimulating and challenging works of art from significant private and public collections as well as new work directly from artist's studios.
+Visitors to the gallery can view stimulating and challenging works of art from significant private and public collections as well as new art.

-In addition to programs devoted to artists from around the U.S. and around the world, the Art Gallery presents exhibitions featuring the work of faculty and students.
+The Art Gallery also presents exhibitions featuring the works of faculty and students.

 The student-run internet radio station is a media lab that helps develop a range of skills in the production of radio programs.
 Work focuses on the production of live and prerecorded pieces for KSUN.

 The student-run newspaper of the campus, the STAR publishes weekly.
-The faculty advisor offers a comprehensive evaluation of the most recent edition of the campus newspaper..
+The faculty advisor offers a comprehensive evaluation of the most recent edition of the campus newspaper.
 Instruction is provided on a wide variety of journalism topics, from editing and reporting to ethics and law.
-Covered is campus information in the areas of news, arts & entertainment, sports, and opinion, among others.
+Campus information is covered in the areas of news, arts & entertainment, sports, and opinion, among others.